zanemx/portfolio/README.md

 # Roger Avery - Senior Software Developer
-> "I love creating with code.
+> "I've always held the mindset if it can be thought, it can be done.
+I love creating with code.
 A passion for forging solutions and adopting innovative approaches to engineering keeps me pushing forward in a field of constant discovery.
 Projects are resuscitated with my optimistic energy, and kept on track with personable leadership.
 I generate smooth, agile systems with an organic overtone"
 >
 ---
 ## Libs, Frameworks